List of birds of Massachusetts

 This list of birds of Massachusetts includes species documented in the U.S. state of Massachusetts and accepted by the Massachusetts Avian Records Committee (MARC).
-As of September 2021, there are 510 species included in the official list.
-Of them, 188 are on the review list (see below), six have been introduced to North America, three are extinct, and one has been extirpated.
+As of July 2023, there are 516 species included in the official list.
+Of them, 194 are on the review list (see below), six have been introduced to North America, three are extinct, and one has been extirpated.
 An additional seven species are on a supplemental list of birds whose origin is uncertain.
+An additional accidental species has been added from another source.

 This list is presented in the taxonomic sequence of the Check-list of North and Middle American Birds, 7th edition through the 62nd Supplement, published by the American Ornithological Society (AOS).
 Common and scientific names are also those of the Check-list, except that the common names of families are from the Clements taxonomy because the AOS list does not include them.

 Unless otherwise noted, all species listed below are considered to occur regularly in Massachusetts as permanent residents, summer or winter visitors, or migrants.
 The following codes are used to denote categories of species: